miuirussia/yandex-browser.nix/README.md

 Nix files for installing Yandex Browser on NixOS

-**Warning** Yandex removes old releases from its repository, so always use the new version of this repository
+**Warning!** Yandex removes old releases from its repository, so always use the new version of this repository

+## Cache

+Use cachix cache for faster builds: https://app.cachix.org/cache/yandex-browser-nix#pull

 ## Installation